Make sure you make time for these must attend events!

 Part 1 9:00 – 11:00 AM and Part 2 1:00 – 5:00 PM

 This program begins with a review of relevant outcome measures that guide assessment and treatment in the amputee population.
 The course continues with a review of important concepts in normal and pathological human locomotion, with specific applications to those with limb loss.
 Receive insight into the prosthetic concepts of socket fit, alignment, and device features that influence patient stability and mobility.
 All lecture topics are applied with an afternoon hands-on lab that includes local community members as course participants.
-Rehabilitation professionals will leave with the ability to immediately apply this information to their daily practice.
+Rehabilitation professionals will leave with the ability to immediately apply this information to their daily practice. *Limited space is available.
+Tickets are required for Part 2 and can be selected when you register.
+Lunch will be included and available at noon for those purchasing a ticket for Part II of this program.

 9:00 AM – Noon